 - chemotherapy – where medication is used to kill cancer cells

-In most cases, a combination of these will be used.
+In most cases, a combination of radiotherapy and chemotherapy will be used.

-Surgery is not generally used to treat nasopharyngeal cancer because it is hard for surgeons to access the affected area.
+Surgery isn't usually used to treat nasopharyngeal cancer as it's difficult for surgeons to access the affected area.

 Radiotherapy is the most commonly used treatment for nasopharyngeal cancer.
-It may be used on its own for very early-stage cancers, or in combination with chemotherapy for more advanced cancers.
+It can be used on its own to treat very early-stage cancers, or in combination with chemotherapy for more advanced cancers.

 In most cases, external radiotherapy is used.
-This involves using a machine to focus high-energy radiation beams onto the area requiring treatment.
+This involves using a machine to focus high-energy radiation beams on to the area that requires treatment.

-External radiotherapy is usually given in short sessions, once a day from Monday to Friday, with a break at weekends.
-This is usually done for up to seven weeks.
+External radiotherapy is often given in short sessions, once a day from Monday to Friday, with a break at weekends.
+This is usually carried out for up to seven weeks.
 You won't need to stay in hospital overnight between these appointments.